 Josep Pujiula i Vila was at odds with the government.
 The former Spanish textile worker had actually been in opposition to the government for over 30 years, since he began working on creating his own amazing city out of natural landscape.

-In 1980, Pujilula i Vila began by crafting a labyrinth alongside the Fluvia, a river in Catalonia, Spain.
+In 1980, Pujiula i Vila began by crafting a labyrinth alongside the Fluvia, a river in Catalonia, Spain.
 After creating his initial labyrinth, he began to make other structures in the area as well.
 Pujiula made towers out of branches and trees stretching 30 meters into the air.
 He coiled wood into tube-like tunnels and walkways and he even made a small livable cabin.

-In 2002, they got their wish and Pujiula took apart his creation to make room for government roads.
+In 2002, they got their wish and Pujiula i Vila took apart his creation to make room for government roads.
 While he was beaten by the government fair and square, he refused to give up.
 Shortly after, he began to create a similar site near his previous work.

 Although not quite as grand as his wonderland, he never gave up on his dream.
 Slowly, he worked to rebuild it, and a masterful tubed walkway and tower stand as a monument to his perseverance and architectural skill.

 Pujiula i Vila passed in June 2016.
 Since, some of his works have been taken down.
 The labyrinth still retains many fantastical tower structures, walkways, and tunnels full of creepy items and carvings.

 Follow the signs guiding to "Parc Garrell," which is another name for this place.
 The main labyrinth is no longer here, but a smaller version remains near the signs.
 Around the parking area there are signs with maps of the remaining structures.